 Visit Mawlamyine (Moulmein)

 Mawlamyine is one of the Orient’s most picturesque ports.
-It is a good place in which to experience Myanmar’s spiritual side at various Buddhist shrines.
+It's a good place in which to experience Burma’s spiritual side at various Buddhist shrines.

-Today it is still a hive of shipping activity and retains an interesting collection of faded colonial-era architecture as well as an eclectic mix of pagodas and mosques.
-Not far from the town is Thanbyuzayat, the western terminus of the infamous Burma (Myanmar) - Thailand Railway and the Thanbyuzayat War Cemetery, a well-kept memorial to the Allied troops lost in World War II.
+Today it's still a hive of shipping activity and retains an interesting collection of faded colonial-era architecture as well as an eclectic mix of pagodas and mosques.
+Not far from the town is Thanbyuzayat, the western terminus of the infamous Burma (Myanmar) - Thailand Railway and the Thanbyuzayat War Cemetery, a well-kept memorial to the allied troops lost in the Second World War.

 To the west is Setse Beach, a great place to people watch and see fisherman at work and further north is Kyaikkami, home to the pretty Yele Paya perched over the sea.
 Accessible only by road and a full day's drive from Yangon, Mawlamyine is a quiet town which sees few visitors and offers an insight into the Burma of bygone days.